MYAirline: Launch

-The bookings for MyAirline was launched in 25 November 2022 and the scheduled flights for the carrier commenced on 1 December 2022.
-The carrier, with a fleet of 3 Airbus A320 operated its inaugural service from Kuala Lumpur International Airport to Kuching, Kota Kinabalu and Langkawi.
+The bookings for MYAirline was launched on 25 November 2022 and the scheduled flights for the carrier commenced on 1 December 2022.
+The carrier, with a fleet of three Airbus A320 operated its inaugural service from Kuala Lumpur International Airport to Kuching, Kota Kinabalu and Langkawi.

 During its initial operations, the airline recorded a high passenger load factor, with routes to Kuching and Kota Kinabalu gained an above 80% load factor and about 70% for Langkawi.
 There are also some flights that captured 100% capacity, with an average of 75% load factor throughout its network.
-The carrier offered a once-daily flight to Kuching and twice fights per-day to Kota Kinabalu and Langkawi.
+The carrier offered a once-daily flight to Kuching and twice flights per-day to Kota Kinabalu and Langkawi.
 By 2 December 2022, the flights to Kuching was increased to twice-daily.
 A third-daily flight was added to Kota Kinabalu and Kuching from 27 December 2022 onwards.

 On 5 December 2022, MYAirline officially introduced routes to Kota Bharu, Penang and Sibu on its network.
 The flight was commenced on 10 December 2022 for Kota Bharu, followed by Penang by 23 December and 18 January 2023 for Sibu.
 The operations to Kota Bharu and Sibu are conducted on a twice-daily basis, while Penang has started on a single-daily flight, before being increased to twice flights per-day from 7 January 2023.

 The company's domestic route development was continued on 16 December 2022, following MYAirline's announcement to inaugurate two new destinations to Tawau and Miri.
 The flights to Tawau has been commenced on 21 January 2023, with a single-daily basis; while the flights to Miri will began on 1 March 2023 with one flight per-day before being increased to twice-daily flight from 15 March 2023.